 If you are interested in any of the properties and homes shown on this site, email or call the contact person listed.
-If you want to list a property, let us know about the property using the CONTACT FORM on the left-hand column of this page.
-If you have a problem getting hold of a seller, please let us know via the same CONTACT FORM.
+If you want to list a property, follow the instructions shown in the column on the left.
+If you have a problem getting hold of a seller, please let us know via the CONTACT FORM.

 A WORD OF WARNING: We recommend you get title insurance on any property you buy, and you would be smart to work through a licensed real estate agent to be sure your interests are protected.
 The Land Trust does not guaranteeing anything about any property listed here.
 We are only listing what people tell us to list.
 Buying property has many pit-falls, so get professional help to advise you before you put your money down.
 Then, take the time to enjoy your investment in a corner of California where the west, and country hospitality, still lives!

 Jenn Andersen, Website Manager